romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 layout: post
 title: "CQRS, Symfony, ElasticSearch and React"
 date: 2019-06-19 18:24:10 +0200
-categories: [Symfony, Application architecture, ElasticSearch, Javascript]
+categories: [Symfony, Software architecture, ElasticSearch, Javascript]
 description: |
   Command Query Responsibility Segregation, or CQRS, is a very popular technical subject.
   But beyond all the hype, CQRS is at core a very simple concept.